gatemezing/ign-iswc2014/README.md

 Resources used in the ISWC 2014 paper.
 It contains three main folders:

-   1- dataset: containing part of the French Gazetteer dataset in RDF/Turtle.
+   1- **dataset**: containing part of the French Gazetteer dataset in RDF/Turtle.

-   2- interlinking: containing the scripts and the results of different matchings.
+   2- **interlinking**: containing the scripts and the results of different matchings.

-   3- rdf2rdf: The set of SPARQL queries used to transform raw RDF from shape files.
+   3- **rdf2rdf**: The set of SPARQL queries used to transform raw RDF from shape files.

 Useful links